netboxlabs/orb-agent/README.md

 Currently, only the `local` manager is supported, which retrieves policies from the local configuration file passed to the agent.

 ### Backends
-The `Backends` section specifies what Orb agent backends should be enabled.
+The `backends` section specifies what Orb agent backends should be enabled.
 Each Orb agent backend offers specific discovery or observability capabilities and may require specific configuration information.

 ```yaml
 orb: